steadylearner/blog/posts/Rust/How to use gRPC with Rust Tonic and Postgresql database.md

 Rust and [Tonic] helped me to learn and write better gRPC codes.
 But, it was difficult to find the working examples with database integration and want this post be helpful for others.

-If you want the latest contents from Steadylearner, follow me here, [Twitter] or star [Rust Full Stack].
+If you want the latest contents, follow me here, [Twitter] or star [Rust Full Stack].

 Do you need a developer?
 Contact me with [LinkedIn] or [Twitter] and I will help you.